-As session chair, you are expected to contact everyone in your session well in advance - a good time to do this would be RIGHT NOW.
-You can see the participants in your session on the conference website: http://aib.msu.edu/events/2018/Program.asp.
+As session chair, you are expected to contact everyone in your session well in advance - please do this no later than end of May.
+You can see the participants in your session on the conference website: http://aib.msu.edu/events/2019/Program.asp.
 We suggest you download the information for your session (you can COPY and PASTE the text into MS WORD) for later reference.
 Starting May 15th, you can also download the manuscripts for your session by using the manuscripts' ID numbers which are written in parentheses in the detailed program.
 Alternatively, you can contact the authors of your session and request them to send you an up-to-date version of their manuscripts.